4am, 52 Green Avenue, Northfields, London.

 Bacon sandwich and a pot of Tea at the services £4.20.
 Went back out to the car and had some more coffee before heading off.
 I was very tired.
 Manchester Airport loomed up and I headed for terminal one where the Alamo drop-off point was.
 After refilling the tank and scooting around various roundabouts I found the multi-storey where I had to leave the car.
 It took me a while to realise that I then had to go down to terminal one to the Alamo desk to drop the keys off.
 This I did having queued for about fifteen minutes.

 The girls at the information desk informed me that the Singapore flight departed from terminal two – so I had a bit of a walk.
+The walk did not seem exhausting as I was reading this imp source on helicopter tours which I was planning to take soon.
 My rucksack was on a trolley mind you, so I didn’t mind.
 The skyway had a whole bunch of travelators installed, which weren’t much longer than twenty metres at a time.
 So using them was a bit pointless as I had to more or less stop every time I got to the end of one to prevent my luggage from being hurled into the air.
 Damn Scousers.

 Bit of a disorganised mess is Manchester Airport – too many roads, walkways, car-parks to know where the hell you should be going. i think the idea being that in future some of these bits and pieces are replaced by expensive hotels and the like.